Decompositions of commutative monoid congruences and binomial ideals

 \begin{remark} The preimage under any monoid homomorphism of a prime ideal is prime.
-Since $\NN^n$ has only finitely many prime ideals and a finitely generated commutative monoid $Q$ has a presentation $\NN^n \onto Q$, it follows that $Q$ has only finitely many prime ideals. \end{remark}
+Since $\NN^n$ has only finitely many prime ideals and a finitely generated commutative monoid $Q$ has a presentation $\NN^n \onto Q$, it follows that $Q$ has only finitely many prime ideals.
+Precisely one of these is the \emph{maximal ideal} of~$Q$. \end{remark}

-\begin{conv} To avoid tedious case distinctions in the following, we consider the empty set as an ideal of any monoid.
-Declare the empty set to be a prime ideal of~$Q$ whenever $Q$ has no nil.
-The empty set considered as a prime ideal will be denoted by $\nothing \subset Q$; this symbol is never used for any other purpose in this paper. \end{conv}
+\begin{conv} To avoid tedious case distinctions in the following, we consider the empty set as an ideal of any monoid, and in fact we declare it to be a prime ideal (its complement is, after all, a submonoid).
+The empty set considered as an ideal will be denoted by $\nothing \subset Q$; this symbol is never used for any other purpose in this~paper. \end{conv}

-\begin{remark} Our definition of the empty prime ideal is motivated by the observation that localizing by adjoining inverses for elements outside of a prime ideal should never invert a nil element.
-It is also in analogy with associated primes in (say) affine semigroup rings, where the zero ideal is prime, the point being that the zero ideal in a ring-theoretic setting has as its monoid analogue the empty ideal.
-This analogy will become increasingly apparent and nuanced in later sections, when we translate mesoprimary decomposition from monoids to monoid algebras.